This page was updated on 06 January 2021. To view changes, please see page updates

 To ease the trauma experienced during a changes of care arrangement, factors to discuss with the young person include:

 - who they will be living with

 - how long they will be living with the carers

 - how they will get to see their friends

-- when they will see their parents again
+- when they will see their parents and siblings again

 - legal matters, such as pending court dates for either child protection or criminal matters

 - longer-term living arrangements

 - strategies to keep safe from harm